ravalitht/EnecoCustomerSales/README.md

 # Playwright TypeScript Testing Framework

+This project is built as part of Interview process of Eneco Test Automation Engineer role.
 This repository contains testing framework built using **Playwright with TypeScript**.
 The project adheres to **Test-Driven Development (TDD)** principles and uses the **Page Object Model (POM)** design pattern to ensure test scalability and maintainability.
 Dynamic test data generation and integrated Playwright reporting are included by default.

 ---